Augustin-Ma/AssessingDamage/README.md

 ## Context
 This work explores how to assess building damage after the 2023 seismic event in Turkey.

-The first part focus on constructing a reliable dataset of Destroyed and Non-destroyed building footprints by reviewing CEMS rapid mapping products through visual analysis of VHR optical imagery, and ancillary data such as OSM footprints.
+First, we focus on constructing a reliable dataset of Destroyed and Non-destroyed building footprints by reviewing CEMS rapid mapping products through visual analysis of VHR optical imagery, and ancillary data such as OSM footprints.
 From those 750 footprints, a buffer of 20m is shaped around to take in account co-registration of Sentinel-1 images, possible offsets or double bounce effects in urban areas.

 Using Sentinel-1 imagery, a time series of the mean backscatter intensity within the footprint of each destroyed building is evaluated to assess the change of trend after event.